AdilBolatkhanov/SpotifyClone/README.md

 # SpotifyClone
 Spotify Clone is music player app for Android written in Kotlin.
 It supports many features including background playback, audio focus handling, multiple platforms (like Wear, TV and Auto).
+* Architecture: Client/server, MVVM.
+* [Coroutines][4] for for managing background threads with simplified code and reducing needs for callbacks
+* [Dagger-Hilt][5] for dependency injection
+* [Navigation][6] Handle everything needed for in-app navigation.
-It loads a music catalog from a remote server [Firebase Firestore][0] and allows the user to browse the albums and songs.
-All music and images are stored in [Firebase Storage][2].
+* It loads a music catalog from a remote server [Firebase Firestore][0] and allows the user to browse the albums and songs.
+* All music and images are stored in [Firebase Storage][2].
-A notification allows users to see the song being played and to control playback.
+* A notification allows users to see the song being played and to control playback.
 It's also a mandatory requirement for a foreground service and stops MusicService from being killed.
-Audio playback is provided by [ExoPlayer][3].
+* Audio playback is provided by [ExoPlayer][3].

 <img src="screens/songs.jpg" width="230"/><img src="screens/not1.jpg" width="230"/><img src="screens/not2.jpg" width="230"/>
 <img src="screens/song.jpg" width="230"/>